mmuth/kotlin-dataclass-compatibility-checker/README.md

 ## Constraints

-Currently, exactly one kotlin main data class is supported for the validation.
+* Currently, exactly one kotlin main data class is supported for the validation.
 However, using other classes (referenced from the main class) in the to-be-validated class is supported, as long as everything is in one file :-).
+* there is no support for nested classes yet.
+If you plan to use sealed classes to model something like `oneOf` just define it in an unnested style.

+You may also take a look at the [tests](./src/test/resources) to get an impression of the current use cases.

 ## Contributing